socalrug/regression_models_2021-02-09/admin/email/setup.md

 ## On your own computer

 1. Download and install R and RStudio (if you haven't already)
-2. Download the examples and exercises code from the workshop GitHub repository: https://github.com/ocrug/regression_models_2021-02-09
+1. Download the examples and exercises code from the workshop GitHub repository: https://github.com/ocrug/regression_models_2021-02-09
 1. If you do not know how to use Git, download the course files by clicking the green "Code" button and select "Download ZIP".
-2. If you do know how to use Git, clone the repo to your computer
+1. If you do know how to use Git, clone the repo to your computer
-3. Unzip the files (or go to the directory where you cloned the repository), and double click the file called regression_models_2021-02-09.Rproj.
+1. Unzip the files (or go to the directory where you cloned the repository), and double click the file called regression_models_2021-02-09.Rproj.
 This will start RStudio and you can see the examples and exercises code in the two folder called examples and exercises
-4. Install the rcompanion package.
+1. Install the rcompanion package.

 ## Using Rstudio Cloud

 1. Create a free account on RStudio Cloud: https://rstudio.cloud
-2. Go to the workshop project: https://rstudio.cloud/project/1683550
+2. Go to the workshop project: https://rstudio.cloud/project/2051108
 3. At the top of the project window, click "Save a Permanent Copy" — it's by the flashing red "Temporary Project" sign.
 4. The project and all its files will now be in your own Personal workspace.
-You have 15 free hours per month using Rstudio Cloud.
+You have 15 free hours per month using RStudio Cloud.